Sigmmma/c20/src/content/h3/tags/damage_effect/readme.md

 | does not hurt friends | Unknown/needs additional research
 | does not ping units | needs additional research
 | detonates explosives | needs additional research
-| only hurts shields | This damage cannot attack base health, dealing 0 damage unless it's on unit shields
+| only hurts shields | This damage can only hurt shields, dealing 0 damage to base target health
 | causes flaming death | Unknown/needs additional research
 | damage indicators always point down | needs additional research
 | skips shields | This damage will bypass shield health and attack base health directly, can allow headshots to bypass shields as well
 | only hurts one infection form | needs additional research
 | transfer damage always uses min | needs additional research
 | infection form pop | Unknown/needs additional research
-| ignore seat scale for dir. damage | needs additional research, should cause this damage effect to always deal full damage when hitting a unit in a vehicle directly, ignoring any scaling
+| ignore seat scale for dir. damage | needs additional research, should cause this damage effect to always deal full damage when hitting a unit in a vehicle directly, ignoring all vehicle transfer damage ratio values
-| force hard ping if body damage | This damage will always trigger a hard ping animation when inflicted upon the base health of a unit, cannot trigger hard pings if the material hit does 0 damage due to modifiers
+| force hard ping if body damage | This damage will always trigger a hard ping animation when inflicted upon the base health of a unit.
+Cannot trigger hard pings if the material hit does 0 damage due to modifiers
 | does not hurt players | needs additional research
 | does not overcombine | Unknown/needs additional research
-| enables special death | In a [model](~) tag, you can set up reponses to play when a unit dies, this includes the ability to set up a response that is only played if the unit is killed by a damage effect that has or lacks this flag, an example being the ghost's slow wind-up detonation when killed by normal weapons, but blowing up instantly when killed by the rocket launcher
+| enables special death | Enables a target to play a special instant response (set up in its [model(~)] tag) when killed by this damage effect.
+For example, the Ghost has a slow, wind-up detonation when killed by normal weapons, but explodes instantly when killed by the rocket launcher.
 | cannot cause betrayals | Unknown/needs additional research
 | uses old EMP behavior | Unknown/needs additional research
 | ignores damage resistance | Unknown/needs additional research